carolsworld/s-c-r-i-p-t-s/README.md

 # scripts

-A repository of
+A repository of lazy workers

 Python Scripts

 C Scripts

-for preparing lab sessions
+for preparing lab sessions, education and research